 Pupils study and perform a range of plays, exploring the journey from page to stage.
-Highlights currently include The Curious Incident of the Dog in the Night-Time by Simon Stephens, Lord of the Flies by Nigel Williams and Blood Brothers by Willy Russell.
+Highlights currently include Lord of the Flies by Nigel Williams and Blood Brothers by Willy Russell.
 They are introduced to key practitioners as a way of approaching character and text.

 Pupils are introduced to technical theatre and design: lighting, sound, set design and costume.
-A number of pupils choose to learn how to operate the specialist equipment in the Studio Theatre and work as technicians for the performances.

 Alongside the practical elements of the course, pupils are introduced to drama theory as preparation for the GCSE course.
-This involves the analysis of text and performance in written format.
+Boys considering taking GCSE Drama should opt for Drama in the Fourth Form.